-30.LIQUID METAL THERMO-ACOUSTIC ENGINE

-G. W. Swift Physics Division \$290.000
+22. LIQUID METAL THERMO-

-LOS ALAMOS NATIONAL LABORATORY Los Alamos, New Mexico 87545
+ACOUSTIC ENGINELOS ALAMOS NATIONAL LABORATORY

+Los Alamos, New Mexico 87545G.
+W. Swift

+Physics Division

-Date Started: September 27, 1983 Anticipated Duration: 44 months
+\$285,000Date Started: September 27, 1983

+Anticipated Duration: 4 years

 A sound wave is usually thought of as consisting of pressure oscillations, but always attendant to the pressure oscillations are temperature oscillations.
-The combination produces a rich vareity of "thermoacoustic" effects.
+The combination produces a rich variety of "thermoacoustic" effects.
 These effects are usually so small that they are never noticed in everyday life, but under the right circumstances they can be harnessed to produce powerful heat engines, heat pumps, and refrigerators.
 This project is a combined theoretical and experimental study of thermoacoustic effects in liquid sodium.
 In the liquid sodium thermoacoustic engine, heat flow from a high temperature source to a low temperature sink will generate a high-amplitude acoustic wave in the sodium.
 This acoustic power will be converted to electric power by a simple magnetohydrodynamic effect at the acoustic oscillation frequency.
 Hence the engine will produce electrical power from heat with no moving parts.
-In a kilowatt laboratory model engine the heat-to-acoustic and the acoustic-to-electric conversion processes will be studied.
+In a kilowatt laboratory model engine the heat-to-acoustic and the acoustic-to-electric conversion processes are studied.

+Project completed.
 Project originated by the late John C. Wheatley